DXHeroes/knowledge-base-content/practices/package_management.md

 ## How to Implement the Package Management

 1. Usually, the user requests a package using the Package Manager (PM).
 2. The PM finds and downloads the required package from a software repository.
-Those repositories are available online and every PM has associated configuration files that point to repository location.
+Software repositories are normally available online and every PM has associated configuration files that point to repository location.
 3. The PM installs the package and advises necessary manual steps.

 ## Common Pitfalls of the Package Management